Schuylkill and Susquehanna Navigation Company

 The Schuylkill and Susquehanna Navigation Company was a limited liability corporation founded in Pennsylvania on September 29, 1791.

 The company was founded for the purpose of improving river navigation, which in the post-colonial United States era of the 1790s meant improving river systems, not canals.
-In this Pennsylvania scheme, however, two rivers, a large river, the Susquehanna and a smaller one, the Schuylkill were to be improved by clearing channels through obstructions and building dams where needed.
+In this Pennsylvania plan, however, two rivers, a large river, the Susquehanna and a smaller one, the Schuylkill, were to be improved by clearing channels through obstructions and building dams where needed.
 To connect the two watersheds, the company proposed a 4 mi summit level crossing at Lebanon, a length of almost 80 mi between the two rivers.
 The completed project was intended to be part of a navigable water route from Philadelphia to Lake Erie and the Ohio Valley.